Tinea Versicolor

 Treatment Options for Tinea Versicolor

 If tinea versicolor is diagnosed, dermatologists may prescribe oral antifungal medications.
 It's essential to follow the prescribed treatment regimen consistently to ensure effective resolution of the infection.
-Scheduling a skin check is recommended to create your custom treatment plan.
+To create your personalized tinea versicolor maintenance plan, schedule a consultation with Pinnacle Dermatology.